zhehaowang/zhehao.me/book-notes/performance-engineering/readme.md

 AVX intrinsics can do another 2x, bringing us to 41% peak.
 Intel MLK does about this much, and for general size matrices, 50000x from where we started in Python.

-This course allows you to print performance money, and focuses on multicore performance
+This course allows you to print performance money, and focuses on multicore performance.

 GPU, file system, network performance are really important in real life, and some lessons can be learnt from optimizing CPU performance / memory access pattern.